parakalan/parakalan.github.io/_posts/2023-08-03-why-i-should-be-vc.md

 This is a post directed to me.

-I will open it later when I actually join a VC firm, if I am able to, or if I fail to join or become a VC.
+I will publish it later when I actually join a VC firm, if I am able to, or if I fail to join or become a VC.
+This post was written on 3rd of August, 2023.

 I am going to list all the things I think I am good at, and come to a conclusion of what kind of job I will do.